Tubing Manufacturing Process

 Medical Grade Stainless Steel Tubing

-Full hard temper (medical grade) is standard and preferred by many of our customers.
+Full hard temper (medical grade small diameter tubing) is standard and preferred by many of our customers.
 Those who need softer tempers can select from intermediate tempers or an annealed condition.
 Specific needs can be discussed with our staff regarding specifications or what options are the most economical considering your application.

 We ship either coils or straight lengths up to 20' long from our Denver, CO. factory.
 For fabricated tubing parts, we can refer you to one of our partners for complete assistance.
 Full material certifications are provided with every order.